koomited/de-zoomcamp-project/README.md

 ![Awesome](https://img.shields.io/badge/Awesome-ffd700?logo=awesome&logoColor=black)
 ---

 This project sets up a data pipeline to ingest cryptocurrency data from an API, processes it through Kafka and store it in a proper format in postgres.
-Below you'll find instructions on how to configure your environment to run the services.
+Below you'll find instructions on how I configure the environment to run the services in with docker compose.

 Configuration
 -------------